DCPA NEWS CENTER

 But what investment, you may ask?
 In 1988, Colorado was experiencing a recession.
 Prices were poised to go up at many cultural facilities in the area.
 So taxpayers did the unthinkable.
 In the face of increasing costs, they overwhelmingly voted to tax themselves 1/10th of one percent to support culture in the seven-county metro area.
 And the SCFD was born.

 In its first year, the Scientific and Cultural Facilities District distributed $14MM to 135 organizations.
-Fast forward to 2022.
-The SCFD is now the second-largest cultural tax district in America distributing $83MM to more than 300 organizations as far north as Longmont’s Firehouse Art Center and as far south Sedalia’s Cherokee Ranch, from groups as far west as Evergreen Children’s Chorale and as far east as Brighton’s Bird Conservancy of the Rockies.
+Fast forward to 2024.
+The SCFD is now the second-largest cultural tax district in America distributing $85MM to 300 organizations as far north as Longmont’s Firehouse Art Center and as far south Sedalia’s Cherokee Ranch, from groups as far west as Evergreen Children’s Chorale and as far east as Brighton’s Bird Conservancy of the Rockies.

-This tremendous growth has not only taken taxpayer approval, it also has taken active participation in events as far ranging as the Rocky Mountain Quilt Museum to the Denver Center for the Performing Arts’ recent staging of The Color Purple.
+This tremendous growth has not only taken taxpayer approval, it also has taken active participation in events as far ranging as the Rocky Mountain Quilt Museum to the Denver Center for the Performing Arts’ recent staging of Little Shop of Horrors.

 An extraordinary achievement by cultural visionaries, community activists and, most importantly, average citizens who understand the value, contributions and enrichment that culture brings to this Cultural Capitol of the West.